wchoi09/DeepFaceLab_NVIDIA_Linux/README.md

 # Install DeepFaceLab
+**Note:** This method installs DFL on Centos 7/8 or Ubuntu 18.04 and provides an option to use Anaconda
-**Note:** This installation method uses Anaconda to install DFL on Centos 7/8 or Ubuntu 18.04
+This installation method uses Anaconda to install DFL on Centos 7/8 or Ubuntu 18.04
 To install CentOS, refer [here](install_CentOS.md)
+To install Ubuntu, [coming soon]

 **Prerequisite:** You need CUDA enabled GPU.

 **Note:** The directory structure is important.
 This is how the project tree will look like: